 |Median Salary (2020)||$64,010 annually for forest and conservation scientists*|

 Salaries for forest service workers vary by specialty.
-For example, foresters and those working in conservation science earned a median of $61,110 per year in 2015, according to the U.S. Bureau of Labor Statistics (BLS).
-The same source noted that forest and conservation technicians earned a median of $35,430 that year.
+For example, foresters and those working in conservation science earned a median of $61,340 per year in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+The same source noted that forest and conservation technicians earned a median of $37,180 that year.
 The federal executive branch hired the most forest and conversation technicians at that time, while state governments were the most prominent employer of foresters.
-The BLS predicts lower-than-average job growth of 4% for forest and conservation technicians from 2014 to 2024, and average growth of 7% for foresters and conservation scientists over the same time period.
+The BLS predicts a decline in employment of 3% for forest and conservation workers from 2018 to 2028, and slower than average growth of 3% for foresters and conservation scientists over the same time period.